molindo/scrutineer/README.md

 __*VERY IMPORTANT*__: Scrutineer relies on both streams to be sorted using an identical mechanism.
 It requires input streams to be in lexicographical (default) or numerical (indicate using `--numeric`) sort order.

-ElasticSearch
+Elasticsearch
 =============

-Since Aconex uses ElasticSearch, Scrutineer supports ES out of the box, but it would not be difficult for others to integrate a Solr stream and wire something up.
+Since Aconex uses Elasticsearch, Scrutineer supports ES out of the box, but it would not be difficult for others to integrate a Solr stream and wire something up.
 Happy to take Pull Requests!

 What are the 'best practices' for using Scrutineer?
 ===================================================

-The authors of Scrutineer, Aconex, index content from a JDBC data source and index using ElasticSearch.
+The authors of Scrutineer, Aconex, index content from a JDBC data source and index using Elasticsearch.
 We do the following:

 * In the database table of the object being indexed we add an Insert/Update trigger to populate a 'lastupdated' timestamp column as our Version property
-* When we index into ElasticSearch, we set the Version property of the item using the VersionType.EXTERNAL setting.
+* When we index into Elasticsearch, we set the Version property of the item using the VersionType.EXTERNAL setting.
 * We create an SQL Index on this tuple so these 2 fields can be retrieved from the database very fast